 John Pawson is an even more minimal study than the previous one, which, however, retains a high dose of charm.
 Of course, there’s a lot of space left blank on the page, but this website is undoubtedly very successful in its being minimal.

 Another fairly minimal study, with a conventional navigation structure and a standard projects presentation layout, is Lemoal Lemoal.
 A good example.

 “Perhaps they know something we do not know yet ..”cit.
 Claudio

 Maybe in the next 10 years even our sites will be like these.
 Or maybe in Japan there is a completely different aesthetics and user experience of the web … the fact is that we fail to appreciate these sites all the way.

-Those who just doesn’t care to have a website
+Those who just don’t care to have a website

 As we said in the introduction, your own website always communicates something.
 Perhaps it is for this reason that some architects choose not to have it.
 They prefer to be discussed through the more traditional channels perhaps.

-The fact is that they can afford this way to communicate, but a young architect or a young studio instead need to look out and be found on the web.
+The fact is that they can afford this way to communicate, but a young architect or a young firm instead needs to look out and be found on the web.

 This category is for the websites that we consider more “normal”.
 That is a classic home with a classic menu that allows you to navigate the project pages, contacts etc. Maintaining a setting to which we are accustomed.